-On March 17, 2024, the Company entered into the Second Amendment for the Credit Facility which, among other things, increased our borrowing availability to \$100.0 million.
-In March 2024, we borrowed \$75.0 million under the Credit Facility to fund the acquisition of DocFox.
-In April 2024 and July 2024, we repaid \$20.0 million and \$15.0 million, respectively, under the Credit Facility.
-As of July 31, 2024, the applicable interest rate was 7.38%.
-The Company had \$40.0 million outstanding and no letters of credit issued under the Credit Facility and was in compliance with all covenants as of July 31, 2024.
+On March 17, 2024, the Company entered into the Second Amendment for the 2022 Credit Facility which, among other things, increased our borrowing availability to \$100.0 million.
+In March 2024, we borrowed \$75.0 million under the 2022 Credit Facility to fund the acquisition of DocFox.
+In April 2024, July 2024, and October 2024 we repaid \$20.0 million,

+\$15.0 million, and \$10.0 million, respectively, under the 2022 Credit Facility.
+On October 28, 2024, the Company entered into the 2024 Credit Facility, which increased our borrowing availability to \$250.0 million.
+The Company borrowed \$166.0 million under the 2024 Credit Facility to fund the acquisition of FullCircl and repay the \$30.0 million outstanding under the 2022 Credit Facility.
+The Company expects to pay an additional \$15.0 million in two years for the FullCircl acquisition upon the satisfaction and performance of certain warranties and covenants.
+As of October 31, 2024, the applicable interest rate was 6.72%.
+The Company had \$166.0 million outstanding and no letters of credit issued under the 2024 Credit Facility and was in compliance with all covenants as of October 31, 2024.
 See Note 11 "Revolving Credit Facility" of the notes to our unaudited condensed consolidated financial statements included in Part I, Item I of this Quarterly Report on Form 10-Q for more information.

 We believe that current cash and cash equivalents as well as borrowings available under the Credit Facility will be sufficient to fund our operations and capital requirements for at least the next 12 months.
 Our future capital requirements will depend on many factors, including our growth rate, the timing and extent of spending to support research and development efforts to enhance the nCino Bank Operating System and introduce new applications, market acceptance of our solutions, the continued expansion of our sales and marketing activities, capital expenditure requirements, and any potential future acquisitions.
-We expect to incur capital expenditures in fiscal 2025 for planned office build-outs to accommodate our growth, primarily for an international office, which we estimate to be approximately \$8.0 million.
+We expect to incur capital expenditures in fiscal 2025 and 2026 for planned office build-outs to accommodate our growth, primarily for an international office, which we estimate to spend approximately \$2.0 million and \$6.0 million in fiscal 2025 and 2026, respectively.
 We may from time-to-time seek to raise additional capital to support our growth.
 Any equity financing we may undertake could be dilutive to our existing stockholders, and any debt financing we may undertake could require debt service and financial and operational covenants that could adversely affect our business.
 There is no assurance we would be able to obtain future financing on acceptable terms or at all.